-Renters in Washington are protected against discrimination because of their military/veteran status, marital status, sex/gender identity, religion/creed, national origin, color, race and familial status.
+Tenants in Washington are protected against discrimination because of their military/veteran status, marital status, sex/gender identity, religion/creed, national origin, color, race and familial status.

-Fair housing laws prohibit the following actions:
+Fair housing laws prohibit the following act of housing discrimination:

-- Retaliating against a resident or applicant because he/she has asserted fair housing rights or has been a witness in a fair housing investigation.
+- Retaliating against a resident or applicant because he/she has asserted fair housing rights or has been a witness in a fair investigation.